 “One can forget even a raging toothache on Haystacks.” – Alfred Wainwright

-As you reach the lake’s southern end, you will need to walk on the road for around half a mile or so.
+As you reach the southern end of the lake, you will need to walk on the road for around half a mile or so.
 It’s not far, but take care as there is no path.

 One thing to look out for on the approach to Buttermere village is Scale Force waterfall.
 It can dry up during the warmer months, but it’s still worth seeing.